 - Suspension: In cases of extreme or repeated infractions of the discipline policy, a student may be suspended.

 - In-School Suspension: Students are restricted in their movement through the school, likely stay in the main office and/or Principal's office, and are closely supervised while they complete assigned work.

 - Full Suspension: In situations where there is extreme behavior or where the safely of others in the school community is threatened, a student will be suspended from school, and be required to go home.
 As required by law, students will be immediately suspended for possession of a weapon, drugs or alcohol.

-***This year, 2019-2020, Old Mill will begin investigating Restorative Justice practices.
+Old Mill continues to embrace Restorative Justice practices.
 Our current disciplinary policy utliizes similar practices.
 Our main goal is for students to change their behavior, and research shows that Restorative Practices offers students different ways to reflect on their behavior, with the ultimate goal of changing their behavior.
 This type of intervention is done in lieu of traditional consequences, and parents are also involved.
 When students are referred to the administration for the behavior, restorative practices may be given.
 These practices (or consequences) may include research assignments, community circles, peer-to-peer mediation, group mediation, peer-to-teacher mediations, letters of apology, counseling, making amends with staff and students through helping with tasks at school.

 For more information, please visit https://www.seedscrc.org/about